*All films submitted for the 2020 SFJFF are still in consideration for 2021. You do not need to re-submit.

 San Francisco Film Critics Circle Award

-The San Francisco Film Critics Circle Award, inaugurated at SFJFF37, represents a new partnership between the San Francisco Jewish Film Festival and the influential community of Bay Area film critics.
+The San Francisco Film Critics Circle Award represents a new partnership between the San Francisco Jewish Film Festival and the influential community of Bay Area film critics.
 The 2018 SFJFF Film Critics Circle Award will be presented in the category of Best Narrative Feature.

 SFJFF Film Movement Award